 - Prepare your question list

 It is often impossible for us to remember everything we want to know; hence, writing up a list of questions help you to focus on the important ones that you need to ask.
-Some of the critical issues that you can ask are listed below.
+Some of the critical questions that you can ask are listed below.

 - What is the curriculum offered at the school?